garylirocks/quickrefs/git.markdown

 - `core.autocrlf`

-  - `true` # convert cflf to lf on commit, vice versa on checkout
+  - `true` # convert crlf to lf on commit, vice versa on checkout
-  - `input` # convert cflf to lf on commit, do nothing on checkout, suitable for Linux users
+  - `input` # convert crlf to lf on commit, do nothing on checkout, suitable for Linux users
   - `false` # nothing is done on commit or checkout

 - `core.whitespace`